 White pine planting and care

-Beyond their size and beauty, white pines also fill important ecological roles.
-They grow across the range of forest conditions, finding the northeastern half of Minnesota much to their liking.
+Beyond their size and beauty, white pines fill important ecological roles.
+They grow across the range of forest conditions, especially in the northeastern half of Minnesota.
 Though white pines did not blanket the Minnesota territories when European settlement began, they dotted the landscape, occurring in small groves with red pine or as individual, dominating trees.

 It was the white pine that brought loggers to this area in the late 1880s and provided the lumber that built the homes of our great-grandparents.
 Over the next 100 years, the number of white pines decreased by 75 percent.